 Where QP is the luma QP.

 Figure 1.
-The temporal-level based chroma QP offset adjustment values
+The temporal-level based chroma QP adjustment values for two settings

+The proposed chroma QP offsets are signalled in the slice header.

 Simulation results for HEVC CTC test sequences

 The proposed encoder optimization are integrated to HM-16.7.
 Three tests are performed for HEVC test sequences with common test condition compared to HM-16.7 anchor.